crytic/building-secure-contracts/program-analysis/echidna/introduction/installation.md

 ## Binary

-Check for the latest released binary here:
+You can find the latest released binary here:

 [https://github.com/crytic/echidna/releases/latest](https://github.com/crytic/echidna/releases/latest)

-The solc version is important to ensure that these exercises work as expected, we tested them using version 0.5.11.
+It's essential to use the correct solc version to ensure that these exercises work as expected.
+We have tested them using version 0.5.11.